-While significantly safer than a standard GriGri, the features found on the + can be annoying to work around if you are so used to using a GriGri that it has become an extension of your mind and body.
-In particular, it is easy to forget to switch from top-rope to lead, resulting in a frustrated leader as they get continually short-roped.
-The new features also don't eliminate the need to lock out the cam while feeding out slack to a leader, a potentially dangerous moment, especially close to the ground.
-This model is also heavier and more expensive than the standard model.
-We believe that all types of climbers can benefit from knowing how to use a GriGri, and recommend the + for users who want added security, or newer climbers still mastering the technique.
+Though it is considerably safer than a standard GriGri, the features of the GriGri+ can be irritating to work around if you are so accustomed to using a GriGri that it has become an extension of your mind and body.
+It is especially easy to forget to switch from top-rope to lead, resulting in a frustrated leader as they get continually short-roped.
+Furthermore, the new features don't eliminate the need to lock out the cam while feeding out slack to a leader, a potentially dangerous moment, especially when close to the ground.
+This belay device is also heavier and pricer than the standard model.
+We believe that all types of climbers can benefit from knowing how to use a GriGri, and recommend the GriGri+ for users searching for added security, or newer climbers still mastering the technique.

 For climbers on a budget, and especially those who participate in a wide variety of climbing disciplines, our recommendation is the Black Diamond ATC Guide.
 This device offers the same functions as simple tube devices for standard belays, while also providing auto-block capability for belaying followers directly from an anchor.
 This device allows one to use the simplest, easiest to learn, and most commonly taught belay style for paying out slack while lead belaying, negating the need to learn a new style based on the belay device.
 It also easily accommodates two strands of rope, making it ideal for rappelling.
 While it isn't as inexpensive as the tube-style devices that don't have auto-block capabilities, we think that the extra couple of bucks for auto-blocking capability greatly enhances the value if you ever intend to do any multi-pitching.

-The only real downside to the ATC Guide is that it doesn't include any form of braking assistance.
-Assisted braking devices (ABDs) reduce the likelihood of dropping a lead climber and also make it much easier to lock off and hold someone for long periods of time.
-Some passive assist devices are barely any more expensive, making them a compelling option instead.
-The ATC Guide is also slightly heavier than its closest and most popular competition, the Petzl Reverso, but we think the extra durability is worth adding a couple tenths of an ounce.
-If you want a versatile option at a fantastic price, this is the one we recommend.
+The only real downside to the ATC Guide is that it lacks braking assistance.
+Assisted braking devices (ABDs) reduce the probability of dropping a lead climber while making it much easier to lock off and hold someone for long periods of time.
+Some passive assist devices are barely more costly, making them a compelling alternative.
+Also, this model is a little heavier than its closest and most popular competitor, the Petzl Reverso.
+Still, we think the extra durability is worth the tradeoff of adding a couple of tenths of an ounce.
+If you want a versatile device at an excellent price, we recommend the ATC Guide.

 The Trango Vergo is very similar to the Petzl GriGri, with some important differences.
 First, with the Vergo, there is no temptation to override the rope grabbing component when feeding out slack.
 And second, the Vergo features an ergonomic and comfortable orientation that makes paying out slack a breeze.
 It has as much rope-grabbing bite as the GriGri and GriGri+ and lowers in a similar manner.
 Our testers found themselves reaching for this device more than any other when belaying leaders and when packing up for a day at the sport-climbing crag where leading is the norm.

-The Vergo also has some downsides, compared to the GriGri.
-First, there is more friction when pulling slack back through the Vergo, which makes it less pleasant to use when top rope belaying or belaying a follower directly off an anchor.
-Second, it is less widely used than the GriGri, and in many instances, our testers received comments from the public expressing a lack of trust in the device.
-While these comments were usually based on ignorance regarding the Vergo, it is worth noting that there are plenty of climbers (and gym employees) who will initially mistrust the Vergo simply because it is not a GriGri.
-The additional friction when top rope belaying is enough to make us reach for the GriGri when top roping is expected at least 50% of the time.
+Compared to the GriGri, the Vergo also has some notable drawbacks.
+For starters, there is more friction when pulling slack back through the device, making it less enjoyable to use when top rope belaying or belaying a follower directly off an anchor.
+Next, it is less widely used than the GriGri, and our testers received several comments from the public expressing a lack of trust in the device.
+Though we found these comments were generally due to unfamiliarity with the device, it is worth noting many climbers (and gym employees) will initially distrust this model simply because it is not a GriGri.
+The additional friction when top rope belaying is enough to make us reach for the GriGri when top roping is expected at least half of the time.

 The Edelrid Mega Jul combines the security and bite of an active ABD with the reduced weight and versatility of a tube-style auto-blocking device.
 The result is the most versatile device in our review, and also one of the best values.
 The device can be used for lead belaying, top-rope belaying, and rappelling, all with the added security of a brake assist in case the climber is compromised by rock or icefall, a medical emergency, or burnt hands.
 And, it provides this brake assist with minimal adjustments to the standard belaying and rappelling technique that climbers are taught as beginners.
 And, it can belay follower(s) directly off an anchor in auto-block configuration.